 The Plan may invest in common trust funds, mutual funds and Company common stock.
 Investment securities are exposed to various risks, such as interest rate, market, and credit risks.
+Market risks include global events, which could impact the value of investment securities, such as a pandemic or international conflict.
 Market values of investments may decline for a number of reasons, including changes in prevailing market and interest rates, increases in defaults and credit rating downgrades.
 Due to the level of risk associated with certain investment securities, it is probable that changes in the value of investment securities will occur in the near term.